African Stock Exchanges

 KCB Bank Kenya Limited, formerly Kenya Commercial Bank, is a Kenyan bank that provides corporate and retail banking services.
 It offers various personal banking products and services, such as savings and current accounts, personal loans, easy pay loans, salary advances, and credit facilities; Visa and MasterCard credit and prepaid cards; advantage banking services, and Biashara banking products.
 The company, which is overseen by the parent KCB Group Plc, also operates the Biashara Club that offers workshops on entrepreneurship and capacity building, networking, business advisory services, and business trips.
 Additionally, KCB provides corporate banking products such as custody and safe keeping services, transaction settlement, corporate actions administration, activity reporting, trustee, and capital and income services; asset finance and insurance premium finance services; corporate and trade finance products and services.

 KCB Group is listed on the Nairobi Securities Exchange (NSE).
 KCB is traded on the NSE under the ticker symbol “KCB”.
 The International Securities Identification Number (ISIN) of NSE:KCB is KE0000000315.
-KCB Group is currently the fourth most valuable stock on the NSE with a market capitalization of KES 126 billion, which is about 6.41% of the Nairobi Securities Exchange equity market.
+KCB Group is currently the third most valuable stock on the NSE with a market capitalization of KES 217 billion, which is about 7.11% of the Nairobi Securities Exchange equity market.

 Growth & Valuation